 In an attempt to provide evidence to help answer our question I decided to do a little research around NUMA and took a peek under the hood using metrics obtained from appropriate tooling (we’ll be using and Hyper-V PerfMon stats).

 Given that NUMA is a memory design that is relevant to CPUs, I figured that a good place to start would be two big players in this space: AMD and Intel.
 Presumably if they are manufacturing chips that implement NUMA they provide some guidelines around performance.
 I grabbed the following resources straight “from the horse’s mouth”:

-A supporting statement (although not authoritative in the same way that statements regarding CPUs from Intel or AMD are) from a MSFT employee reads as follows:
+A (although not authoritative in the same way that statements regarding CPUs from Intel or AMD are) from a MSFT employee reads as follows:

 “Today the unit of a NUMA node is usually one processor or socket.
 Means in most of the cases there is a 1:1 relationship between a NUMA node and a socket/processor.
 Exception is AMDs current 12-core processor which represents 2 NUMA nodes due to the processor’s internal architecture.”

 So far we have found evidence to suggest that in general, the CPU socket (not logical core) represents the NUMA node boundary in modern processors.
 To reinforce our findings, let’s see what CoreInfo and PerfMon have to say on the matter.

 For reference the server in this example is a HP DL 380 G7 with 64GB RAM and two hex core Xeon E5649s (which implement NUMA).
 The CPUs have hyper threading enabled.
 The OS is Windows Server Core Enterprise 2008 R2 SP1.